Setting Up a MedusaJS Project with Coolify

 cd my-medusa-project

-If the installation is successful, your .env
+If the installation was successful, your .env should look like this:

 DATABASE_TYPE=postgres